parthpanchal123/Cu-urls/README.md

 Just launch the app for the first time , add in all the information that you need frequently .
 Next time you want to send someone any of the data , just fire up the app and copy whatever data you need to send and you are good to go .

 This app does not store any of your data in the cloud or any other database .
-It stores all your personal information on <strong>your device</strong> itself using Shared Preferences.
+It stores all your personal information on <strong>your device</strong> itself using Shared Preferences.</br>
+<strong>You can try the app here </strong>: https://drive.google.com/drive/folders/1A21kUaABX5gl8Y7NwVUlKFQAQ7BEhaT4

 ## Screenshots